TUM-FAF/FAF-121-Alexa-Cristina/WP/Lab#1/README.md

 Another thing that was interesting for me to learn is the thing that the controls like buttons, edit elements and text elements are considered themselves as smaller windows -- subwindows.
 For each type of these controls was a specific way to customize them and set a specific style.
 Another interesting thing are the system flags that are used to set some particular features to a control.

 The fact that I had to use a PSG, made me enthusiastic about writing nice and compact code, using one of them.
-I cannot say though that the features and the guidelines made me perfectly comfortable with it, but I am still learning to make it better.
+I cannot say though that the features and the guidelines made me perfectly comfortable with it, but I am still learning.